Gurobi/gurobi-optimods/docs/source/mods/mwis.rst

                               & x_i \in \{0, 1\} & \forall i \in V
             \end{align}

-The input data for this mode includes a scipy sparse matrix in CSR format representing the graph :math:`G` adjacency matrix and a numpy array representing the weights of the vertices.
+The input data for this mod includes a scipy sparse matrix in CSR format representing the graph :math:`G` adjacency matrix (upper triangular) and a numpy array representing the weights of the vertices.

 Code
 ----

-The example below finds the maximum weighted independent set problem for a graph with 8 vertices and 12 edges known as the cube graph.
+The example below finds the maximum weighted independent set for a graph with 8 vertices and 12 edges known as the cube graph.

 .. testcode:: mwis

     import scipy.sparse as sp
+    import networkx as nx
     import numpy as np
-    import networkx as nx
     from gurobi_optimods.mwis import maximum_weighted_independent_set

-    # Graph adjacency matrix as a sparse matrix.
+    # Graph adjacency matrix (upper triangular) as a sparse matrix.
     g = nx.cubical_graph()
-    adjacency_matrix = nx.to_scipy_sparse_array(g)
+    adjacency_matrix = sp.triu(nx.to_scipy_sparse_array(g))
+    # Vertex weights
     weights = np.array([2**i for i in range(8)])

     # Compute maximum weighted independent set.